This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Homemade Powdered Sugar Considerations

-- Choose a high-speed blender or food processor that can achieve ultra-fine texture
+- Use a high-speed blender or food processor to finely grind granulated sugar.

-- Add 1 tablespoon of cornstarch per cup of granulated sugar before blending
+- Add 1 tablespoon of cornstarch per cup of sugar to prevent clumping and maintain sugar density.

 Importance of Label Verification